ucphhpc/gen-vm-image/README.rst

 gen-vm-image
 ============

-This package can be used for generating and configuring virtual machine images.
+This package can be used for generating virtual machine images.

 ------------
 Dependencies